 Cats love the texture of wood since they can dig deep into the wood and pull downwards.

 Cats have scent glands on their feet near the tip of the claws.
 Also, they have scent glands at the base of their tails in which they leave scent marks to mark territory.

-That is why cats scratch areas around the litter box to mark its territory since it has an odor and this signals to other cats in a multi-cat household that the territory has an occupant.
+That is why cats scratch areas around the sides of the litter box to mark their territory since it has an odor and this signals to other cats in a multi-cat household that the territory has an occupant.

 This will keep other cats away from the litter box and exert dominance as a result.